yzz673/Brant/README.md

 ### News

+- [2025.12.04] Considering that some users still have questions about the spectrum power calculation described in the paper, we have updated the code with the calculation process we designed for reference.
+Please refer to `pretrain/pre_utils` in HuggingFace.

 - [2025.05.17] We have uploaded the model code on [HuggingFace](https://huggingface.co/Daoze/Brant).
 Now anyone can access the finetuning code without sending email to the authors!

 - [2024.05.08] Due to the request from our collaboration partner, we are temporarily unable to directly share our code publicly.
 If you require access, please contact zhangdz@zju.edu.cn.